 Traditional psychological research has treated emotion and cognition as separate, even competitive.
-The current trend in neuroscience says something new, and powerful: Thoughts and feelings are interdependent.
+Grant perpetuates this myth with his recent arguments.
+But a lot of breakthrough research in neuroscience says something new, and powerful: Thoughts and feelings are interdependent.

-That said, in the human brain, no signal is more powerful than emotion.
+That’s because in the human brain, no signal is more powerful than emotion.
 Emotion is a primary filter; it’s a signal of survival.
 Any high school teacher can tell you: Algebra can’t compete with love.
-As a growing body of neuroeconomics research shows, we make decisions with emotion, then justify those with logic.
-Obviously, we’ll do a better job in that process if IQ and EQ work together.
+There are no truly rational decisions.
+A growing body of neuroeconomics research shows that we even make decisions with emotion, then justify those with logic.
+Obviously, we’ll do a better job in that process if EQ and IQ work together.

 The Evidence for Emotional Intelligence